 In a nutshell: The cheapest hot hatch in the country is easily one of the most fun.

-Full Disclosure: Kia Motors Australia lent us the car for this review for a week with a full tank of petrol.
+Full Disclosure: The vehicle tested here was provided by Kia Motors Australia for a week with a full tank of petrol.
 All additional fuel expenses were covered by the author.